 Mother Nature has a mind of her own, and natural light is constantly changing.
 It’s up to you to control the light and make it work for you.
 Whether it’s a sunny day or an overcast day, I highly recommend investing in diffusors (softens the light) and reflectors (bounces light back) so you can control how much of the light hits your subject and where it hits your subject.
 If you have an umbrella on your deck, you can start with that.
 Take a couple pictures in the sunlight and then set up underneath the umbrella to see how it affects the results.

-3) Manual Mode
+3) Shoot in Manual Mode

 Manual mode is crucial to really learning how to take control of your images in any situation.
 If your camera is set on Auto, this means your camera is making all the decisions for you.
 It sounds less complicated, but you won’t get the results you want.
 If you want to take better pictures, it’s time to move the dial from Auto to M.